 What nutrients do plants get from soil?

-The three most important macronutrients for plants are nitrogen, phosphourous, and potassium.
+The three most important macronutrients for plants are nitrogen, phosphorous, and potassium.
 These three nutrients make up the N-P-K ratio.
 Three essential secondary nutrients for plants are magnesium, sulfur, and calcium.
 All six of these nutrients are readily available in soil, but can be difficult for the plant to absorb, and thus we must feed our plants all of these nutrients.

-What are immobile nutrients?
+What are immobile soil nutrients?

-Mobility of nutrients refers to their ability to be transported within the plant.
+Mobility of soil nutrients refers to their ability to be transported within the plant.
 Deficiencies of immobile nutrients appear first in new growth, since the plant was not able to send adequate amounts up the shoot.
 Mobile nutrients are the opposite, and you will notice deficiencies of these in older leaves.